btmarsh6/Canadian_Wildfires/README.md

 <br>

 ## Future Work
 The feature set I built my models off of did not show any sort of strong correlation with fire size.
 To make these models more accurate, further research needs to be done and additional data collected that may bring in other relevant factors.
 The protection zones likely relate to how firefighters respond in putting out fires, but I was unable to associate the variety of different zones the different source agencies use.
-Other potential factors that could be explored in the future relate to fire prevention budgets and activities, and distances from fires to nearest population center or airport.
+Other data to incorporate in future exploration would be things like fire prevention activities, provincial and federal budget allocations, and distances from fires to nearest population center or airport.
 Perhaps the size of a fire is more dependent on the human actions leading up to and following the fire than the weather conditions at the time of the fire.
+I could also expand the window for weather data, perhaps stretching it to look at the preceding month or season.

 <br>